weiserlab/ambuj/index.md

 ## Research Themes

-> “Applications are of course the whole point of ubiquitous computing” - Mark Weiser

 I am an engineer and an experimental computer scientist.
 Most of my research projects are application driven.
 They can be broadly classfied under one of the following research themes.